KevinLiLu/ColonyExplorer/general-store/README.md

 ## colony-inspector-metadata

 The `colony-inspector-metadata` collection contains important internal metadata for the `colony-inspector` component, which crawls the Colony Network to update statistics and other featured data.

+## colonies

+The `colonies` collection caches the first "page" of colonies data to render the `Colonies` view.
+We store one page of data so the user will have a faster loading experience.
+Users will likely visit the `Colonies` main page and switch to another page without trying to fetch the next page of colonies, so we just store the first page.

+In a production environment, we would likely store more data in our cache to give the user the fastest loading experience.
+This has to be carefully calculated however to avoid excessive overhead costs in storing data.